uib/ordbok-api/sqlite.md

 `pos_id` | fk | The _pos_ this applies to
 `lang` | enum('nb', 'nn') | The language of _name_

-If `form.name` contains ";" it denotes an oportunity to join columns together names with the same prefix.
+If `form.name` contains ";" it denotes an opportunity to join columns together names with the same prefix.
 For instance the 4 forms above can be presented like this:
 ![table of forms](img/gram.png)